" Sustaining Performance amidst Challenging Times"

-Chairman & Managing Director
+Managing Director & CEO

 At this point, I deem it most appropriate to review the macroeconomic environment, within which Bank of Baroda operated during FY15.

 Indian Economic Review